PCSX2/pcsx2-net-www/docs/configuration/general.md

 #### Option #1

-1. Download the exact PCSX2 version that are mentioned on the error dialog.
+1. Download the exact version of PCSX2 that is mentioned in the error dialog.
-2. Open up the game and load your save state.
+2. Start the game in this version of PCSX2 and load your save state.
-3. Save your game to the memory card.
+3. Save your game to a memory card using the normal in-game save function.
-4. Go back to your current PCSX2 version, and just load from Memory Card.
+4. Go back to your current PCSX2 version, and load your game from the memory card.

 #### Option #2

-You can delete your incompatible savestate and just load the game normally without save state.
+You can discard your incompatible save states.

 ### I've been using save states to store progress, how can I fix this?

-1. Boot your game
+1. Boot your game.
-2. Load your save state
+2. Load your save state.
-3. Save your game using the game's normal save function
+3. Save your game using the normal in-game save function.

-### Game specific issues
+### Game-specific issues

 #### Gran Turismo 4 - Rewind Condition

-Loading a savestate captured before your most recent memory card save will result in the hash in RAM no longer matching the memory card contents.
+Loading a save state captured before your most recent memory card save will result in the hash in RAM no longer matching the memory card contents.
 The data on your memory card is now from the future.

 #### What is the game doing?